ecyrbe/zodios/packages/fetch-batch/README.md

 # Batch support for fetch

+Batching is a technique that allows to send multiple requests in a single HTTP request.
+This is useful to reduce the number of roundtrips between the client and the server and to reduce the number of requests on the server.
+Because HTTPS requests are expensive, batching can greatly improve the performance of your application.
+It also allows to bypass browser limitations on the number of concurrent requests.

+However, if your service is already using HTTP/2, you should not use this library as HTTP/2 already supports multiplexing in a better way.
+Indeed it also does supports interleaving the data of multiple requests allowing a slower request to be received before a faster one if it has fewer data to send.

+These features are not supported by this library, that does batching in a FIFO way.
+This should be OK for most REST APIs.

+So it's advised to not updload or download large files using this library, since one large file could block the response of a REST api that took longer to start sending data.

 ## Main interface

 This allows to batch automatically all requests made within the same tick (aka the same event loop cycle)